modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

 ```

 **Consequence for logging.** Because servers "**MUST NOT** emit `notifications/message` for
-requests that did not include this field", the log sink handed to feature code becomes
+requests that did not include this field", the log emitter handed to feature code is
-request-scoped and defaults to a no-op. `McpAsyncServerExchange.loggingNotification(...)` is
+request-scoped and defaults to a no-op.
+On the modern path that emitter is
-reimplemented on the modern path to check `requestContext.logLevel()` and drop the
+`McpRequestSink.log(...)`, which consults `requestContext.logLevel()` and drops the message
+when absent — the session-scoped `McpAsyncServerExchange` exists only on the legacy path,
+where its behaviour is unchanged.
+A modern client that never sets `logLevel` therefore
-notification when absent — a silent, spec-mandated behaviour change that must be called out
+receives no log notifications: a silent, spec-mandated behaviour change that must be called
-in the migration guide.
+out in the migration guide.

 #### D3: MRTR is resolved inside the client session layer